2024 Solar Incentives Guide for Oak Forest, IL - Tax Credits & Rebates

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
-One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of your solar system's cost.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 To more fully understand how the ITC may apply to you, speak to your local Oak Forest solar panel installer and request more information.